The MCV4 bacterial meningitis vaccination (Menactra) is available in the Health Center by appointment.

 Bexsero and Trumemba are Meningitis B Vaccines and DO NOT meet the requirements of the State of Texas.

 A Texas State law states ALL new students under the age of 22 must show proof of meningococcal vaccination within the last 5 years and at least 10 days prior to the first class day.

-Students MAY NOT register for classes, move into the residence hall or attend class without providing proof of the MCV4 Bacterial Meningitis Vaccination (Meningitis B vaccines are NOT accepted for this requirement) or an appropriate exemption form to the Health Services Office.
+At the current time, students MAY submit housing applications and register for classes prior to providing the required MCV4 documentation.
+However students MAY NOT move into the residence hall or attend class without providing proof of their current MCV4 Bacterial Meningitis Vaccination (Meningitis B vaccines are NOT accepted for this requirement) or an appropriate exemption form to the Health Services office.